SystemsApproach/sdn/netvirt.rst

 the actual state, the control plane calculates the necessary changes and pushes them to the data plane, as indicated by the *realized state* arrow.
-This paradigm, of continuously reconciling actual state with desired state, is a common one in distributed systems.\ [#]_
+This paradigm, of continuously reconciling actual state with desired state, is a common one in distributed systems.

-.. [#] In principle, ONOS could be used to implement the Control Plane
-       layer in the Figure, with a new "Virtual Network App" running on top of ONOS implementing the Management Plane.
-But no such ONOS app exists today (at least not with the full set of capabilities described in this chapter), and so we describe these two planes of the Network Virtualization solution using more generic (implementation-neutral) terminology.
+The mapping between this architecture (:numref:`Figure %s
+<fig-three-planes>`) and the one depicted in :numref:`Figures %s
+<fig-stack>` and :numref:`%s <fig-e2e>` in Chapter 3 is
+straightforward.
+At the base is a distributed data plane, be it assembled from bare-metal switches or software switches, on top of which a centralized controller collects operational state and issues control directives.
+(When implemented in a general, use-case agnostic way, this controller is called a Network OS.)
+At the top-most level is a management layer that understands and implements the abstraction of a virtual network.
+(This management layer can be thought of as control application; two names for the same concept.)
+In short, the architecture presented in this Chapter is purpose-built to support virtual networks, whereas the one outlined in Chapter 3 is intended to be general-purpose, and in fact, there was at one time a ONOS-based virtual network application, called *Virtual Tenant Network (VTN)*, that was integrated with OpenStack.
+VTN is no longer being maintained, due in part to the availability of network virtualization subsystems in popular container management sysetms like Kubernetes.

 Consider a simple example.
 We want to create a virtual network that connects two VMs, A and B, to a single L2 subnet.
 We can express that